choudhury722k/Firebase-and-Android-Apps/README.md

 # Firebase-Android-App
-Please read *about.md  files for moe information
+Please read *about.md  files for more information

 Thank You :D